athena-labz/athena/README.md

 ### 4. Implementation

 #### A. Membership
-In order to make someone's trustworthiness easily accessible, DigiServices makes use of a "membership" logic.
-This membership will be necessary in order to offer, request or mediate services.
-It offers a way of measuring trust by giving each user a CAS score, which can increase or decrease based on multiple factors, such as user reviews and activity.

-An initial registration fee in DSET is required to assure commitment.
-The registration allow access to all tools and platform services.
-The initial CAS score will be 60'000, being the range 0 to 100'000, and it will be all parties’ task to increase it to higher levels.
-At the initial stage the deposited Trust Token will be the most critical factor to appeal the counter-party and build trust.
-After few transactions the additional CAS elements will enter into play.
-All members are allowed to link their profile to related sites to show their achievements, skills in the specific field.
-Trust is, therefore, measured by analyzing someone's CAS score, amount of deposited trust tokens (in the contract) and profile information.
+Membership logic is used to transparently facilitate trust on the network.
+Trust is measured by analyzing someone's CAS score, the amount of deposited DSET in the contract, and profile information.

+To sign up for a membership, a user is required to pay an initial registration fee in DSET.
+This will grant them access to all of the tools and services available on the platform.

+CAS scores have a range between 0 and 100,000.
+The initial CAS score for a new member wil be 60,000.
+Every member will be responsbile to increase their trustyworthiness on the platform by raising their CAS score through positive reviews and other activities.

+An active membership is required to request, offer, or mediate services on the platform.
+When a member first signs up, the deposited DSET that they lock in the contract will be important to estabolish trust on the platform.
+The more successful transactions a member completes, the higher their CAS score will become, and they will not need to lock up as many DSET tokens for each contract to estabolish trust with other members.

 In order to "create an account" in the platform, DigiServices makes use of a "signature policy" script, responsible for minting SIG tokens, which are important for three reasons:

 ##### I. UTxO Identity

-Because anyone can send tokens to an UTxO and set any arbitrary data, there needs to be a authentication of UTxOs and avoid "ghost accounts" or data manipulation.
-A naive approach would be to create a single NFT and use that to identify the authentic UTxO; the problem would be that concurrency would be lost since all users would only have access to a single UTxO and, since Cardano doesn't allow double spending, two users wouldn't be able to join the platform at the same time.
+Anyone can send tokens to an UTxO and set any arbitrary data.
+There needs to be an authentication of UTxOs to prevent "ghost accounts" and data manipulation.
+A naive approach would be to create a single NFT and use that to identify the authentic UTxO.
+The problem with this approach is that concurrency is lost because all users would only have access to a single UTxO and, since Cardano doesn't allow double spending, two users wouldn't be able to join the platform at the same time.

 DigiServices makes use of SIG tokens to address this issue.
 SIG can only be minted when certain conditions are met (including the payment of the entrance fee) and are uniquely matched to each user by making the "Token Name" the user's public key hash.
 This serves as an UTxO "stamp", which can later be checked in order to create a list of valid "accounts".
-It also allows concurrency since each user has a unique UTxO even though the logic and address are the same.
+This approach allows concurrency because each user has a unique UTxO even though the logic and address are the same.

 ![Accounts Filter Example](images/account-filter.png)